Discover top website trends and insights for 2025

 2. Technical and engineering expertise isn’t required to start website personalization: Building your own personalization engine from scratch is resource intensive and requires specialized expertise.
 Instead, explore partnering with an external solution provider to help you with your personalization initiatives.

-With this in mind, it’s time to actually get started with website personalization — and that means exploring data.
+With this in mind, let’s get started with website personalization — and that means exploring data.

 The marketer's guide to personalization